 Other chances for gold-recovery occur along the benches and on the bars of the Fraser River.
-Some placer gold was reported as found in Boss Creek, which flows into Canim Lake.
-This locality is promising.
+These can best be worked in the late autumn or early spring, when the water is low.
 Gold-quartz veins occur in the Whitewater River section and the creeks may contain placer gold.